yuxuanli/AI_Game_Search/ReadMe.md

 This file is used to test whether my output is the same with the official standrad output.

 5. **Test Cases Files**<br />
-There are totally five test case set.
+There are totally five test cases.